 1. Breathtaking view of Mt.
-Kusum Kangaru from the Phakding Village, a scenic settlement in the Dudh Koshi Valley.
+Kusum Kangaru from Phakding Village in Dudh Koshi valley.

-2. Walking along the route of Dudh Koshi river and crossing it at the famous Hillary Suspension Bridge.
+2. Walking along the beautiful Dudh Koshi river and crossing it at the famous Hillary suspension bridge.

-3. Stunning close view of the Khumbu Ice Glacier, the highest altitude glacier in the world.
+3. Walking through Khumbu Ice Glacier, the highest altitude glacier in the world.

-5. Enjoying the warm and generous hospitality of the local Sherpa Community.
+5. Enjoying the warm and generous hospitality of the local Sherpa people.

-Route summary: From Kathmandu - Lukla - Namche Bazaar - Tengboche To Everest Base Camp and again back from Base camp - Kalapatthar - Namche - Lukla - To Finally Kathmandu.
+Route summary: Kathmandu - Lukla - Namche Bazaar - Tengboche - Everest Base Camp - Kalapatthar - Namche - Lukla - Kathmandu.

-Day 01: Pickup from the Airport and placement to the respective Hotels
+Day 01: Pickup from airport and placement in hotel.

 Day 02: Exploring Kathmandu and preparation for the trek.

-Day 05: Exploring Namche Bazaar and acclimatizing for further journey.
+Day 05: Namche Bazaar exploration and acclimatization for further journey.

-Day 08: Exploring Dingboche and acclimatizing for further journey.
+Day 08: Dingboche exploration and acclimatization for further journey.